mattgalczynski/eazyest-gallery/readme.txt

 * __Many actions and filters to interact with Eazyest Gallery__

-	The plugin offers theme and plugin builders a myriad of action hooks and filters to interact with the inner workings.
+	The plugin offers theme and plugin builders many action [hooks and filters](http://brimosoft.nl/eazyest/gallery/actions-and-filters-for-eazyest-gallery/) to interact with the inner workings and output.

 == Installation ==